Uber Technologies Inc. (UBER) Shares Down Despite Recent Market Volatility

 Conclusion

-To put it simply, Uber Technologies Inc. (UBER) has had a mixed performance in recent times.
-Analysts have a mixed opinion on the stock, with some rating it as a “buy” and others as a “hold”.
+In a nutshell, Uber Technologies Inc. (UBER) has experienced a better performance in recent times.
+The stock has received mixed “buy” and “hold” ratings from analysts.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.